mathkruger/litefy/README.md

 After you've completed the [initial project setup](#contribution1), use the following commands to start the application.

 1. Install [Node.js](https://nodejs.org/en/)
-2. Within the litefly directory, run the command `npm install` to install the appropriate node modules
+2. Within the litefy directory, run the command `npm install` to install the appropriate node modules

 ### Starting a Development Server <a name="application1"></a>